UCDaxyu/Audi-Ding/README.md

 </p>

 ## Test 7-9: Full Test And Demonstration
+For the full test demonstration we first sampled the 11 training samples and 11 test samples provided to us.
+The test cases matched very well with the training cases.
+It was noted; however, that originally there were only 8 test sets and 11 training sets.
+It was noted that speakers 9,10,11 did not match well with any of the other 8 speakers.
+For this reason it was necessary to establish a threshold for distortion.
+Because our distortion calculations always resulted in 'an answer' we had to say that beyond a certain distortion level (both relative and absolute) we could not guarntee a good match.

+Further testing was performed by recording our own voices for multiple training and test sets.
+All of our own recorded samples matched well.

+In order to test the robustness of our program we applied white gaussian noise to our signal with various different signal to noise ratios.
+This is displayed for speaker one and it is seen that there is a decending liklihood of match as the signal to noise ratio lowers.

 <p align="center">
   <img src="/Images/py_Test_Evaluation.png" width= "800" height ="400" />
   <img src="/Images/py_Test_Evaluation1_Normalized.png" width= "800" height ="400" /><br>